WNUE-FM: Country Music

 In 1989, WSCF changed the call sign again to WGNE-FM and flipped to Country music as the "Great 98".
 A year later the station was sold to Sage Broadcasting and was moved to 98.1 in the process, along with a boost in power.

 In 1991, WGNE-FM was sold again to SBC Technologies, Inc., which sold WGNE once again to Southern Starr, LP for $3.5 million.
 In 1993, WGNE was again sold to Robert F.X.
 Silverman.
 Around this time WGNE rebranded as "98 Frog".
 (Many country stations around the U.S. were using the "Frog" branding at that time.)

 In 1996, WGNE was sold to SFX Broadcasting, which sold it back to Southern Starr a year later.
 In 1998, Capstar bought WGNE.
 Capstar was absorbed into Clear Channel Communications that same year.
 In 2000, WGNE was sold to Mega Communications.
 On June 28, 2000, Mega moved the country format to 99.9 in the Jacksonville radio market, now WGNE-FM Middleburg, Florida.

 Spanish Contemporary

 After the country format moved to 99.9, WGNE changed its call letters to WNUE-FM, and flipped to Spanish language Contemporary Hits/CHR as "Mega 98.1".
 WNUE was sold to Entravision Communications, for $23.75 million in 2007.

 On December 1, 2010, WNUE flipped to Spanish adult hits as Jose FM 98.1.
 On May 17, 2012, WNUE changed the format again, this time to Salsa music, branded as "Salsa 98.1".

 Radio Training Network

 On April 16, 2021, Entravision announced that the station would be sold, with the new owner to assume operations under a local marketing agreement (LMA) on April 19.
 Radio Training Network announced that it would acquire the station for $4 million, to run its Christian adult contemporary network The JOY FM.
 The sale closed on July 13, 2021.

-Ahead of the flip, 88.3 WPOZ, which also has a Christian Contemporary format, announced plans to rebrand under the Joy name, which may have forced the Radio Training Network to change its plans due to trade mark conflicts.
-But WPOZ abandoned that idea after The JOY FM launched.